KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 }
 ```

-Before sending the `request-attestation` to the old dApp rename `credential` to `requestForAttestation`:
+Before sending the `request-attestation` to the old dApp, rename `credential` to `requestForAttestation`:

 ```ts
 interface New {